 - By BRENDAN FARRINGTON and GARY FINEOUT, Associated Press

-The NRA opposes raising age limits to buy weapons or imposing new waiting periods.
+The National Rifle Association opposes raising age limits to buy weapons or imposing new waiting periods.
 In a statement Thursday, NRA and Unified Sportsmen of Florida lobbyist Marion Hammer called the bill “a display of bullying and coercion” that would violate Second Amendment rights and punish law-abiding citizens.

-Andrew Pollack, whose daughter was among those killed, said more needed to be done, but there was enough good in the bill that it should pass.
+Andrew Pollack, whose daughter was killed, said more needs to be done, but there’s enough good in the bill that it should pass.

 “My precious daughter Meadow’s life was taken, and there’s nothing I can do to change that.
 But make no mistake: I’m a father, and I’m on a mission.
 I’m on a mission to make sure I’m the last dad to ever read a statement of this kind.”

-The suspect in the attack, Nikolas Cruz, a 19-year-old former Stoneman Douglas student, faces 17 counts of first-degree murder and 17 counts of attempted murder for the massacre.
+Nikolas Cruz, a 19-year-old former Marjory Stoneman Douglas High School student, faces 17 counts of first-degree murder and 17 counts of attempted murder for the massacre.
+He was scheduled to make his initial appearance before a judge via video conference on Friday on the attempted murder charges added this week by the grand jury.

-His public defender has said he will plead guilty if prosecutors take the death penalty off the table and sentence him to life in prison instead.
-Prosecutors have 45 days to decide.
+Cruz’s public defender withdrew an initial not-guilty plea, leaving him to “stand mute” for now, but has said he will plead guilty if prosecutors take the death penalty off the table and sentence him to life in prison instead.
+Prosecutors have not announced a decision.

-Associated Press writers Jennifer Kay and Adriana Gomez Licon in Miami contributed to this report.
+Associated Press writers Terry Spencer, Jennifer Kay and Adriana Gomez Licon in Miami contributed to this report.

 Follow the AP’s complete coverage of the Florida school shooting here: https://apnews.com/tag/Floridaschoolshooting .